Symmetric webs, Jones-Wenzl recursions and $q$-Howe duality: Introduction

-It is known that every finite dimensional, irreducible quantum $\slnn{2}$-module appears as a direct summand of $V^{\otimes k}$ for some big enough $k$.
-Thus, we obtain the entire category of finite dimensional quantum $\slnn{2}$-modules, denoted by $\Repp$, by passing to the \textit{Karoubi envelope} $\Kar(\cal{TL})$ of $\cal{TL}$.
-Recall that the Karoubi envelope (sometimes also called idempotent completion) is the minimal enlargement of a category in which idempotents split; objects in this category are (roughly) idempotent morphisms, which should be viewed as corresponding to their images.
+It is known that every finite-dimensional, irreducible quantum $\slnn{2}$-module appears as a direct summand of $(\C_q^2)^{\otimes k}$ for some big enough $k\in\Z_{\geq 0}$.
+Thus, we obtain the entire category of finite-dimensional quantum $\slnn{2}$-modules, denoted by $\Repp$, by passing to the \textit{Karoubi envelope} $\Kar(\cal{TL})$ of $\cal{TL}$.
+Recall that the Karoubi envelope (sometimes also called idempotent completion) is the minimal enlargement of a category in which idempotents split; objects in the Karoubi envelope are (roughly) idempotent morphisms, which should be viewed as corresponding to their images.

 It is a striking question if one can give a diagrammatic description of $\Kar(\cal{TL})$ as well.